minxuanluo/Rice_INDE_577/Supervised Learning/K Nearest Neighbors/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 <h2 id="Dataset"> Dataset</h2>
-We use a fruit dataset for this task.
+I use a fruit dataset for this task.
 KNN is based on distance calculation and is relatively slow on large dataset compared to other methods such as random forest.
 Specifically, we are using a fruit's mass, width, height to predict what kind of fruit it is.

 Besides directly using sklearn, I also include code to implement KNN from scratch.